 in the Cadet Corps until they age out, as they will receive much more

-Cadets who show a willingness to excel may be offered leadership and special positions while in the Cadet Corps, these roles and abilities will later be considered if they go on to join the C.A.A. as a regular member.
+Cadets who show a willingness to excel may be offered leadership and special positions while in the Cadet Corps, these roles and abilities will later be considered if they go on to join the C.A.A. as an Active Duty member.